stereolabs/zed-ros-wrapper/README.md

 #### Assigning a GPU to a camera

 To improve performance, you can specify in the [launch file ](https://github.com/stereolabs/zed-ros-wrapper/blob/master/launch/zed_multi_gpu.launch) the `gpu_id` of the graphics card that will be used for depth computation.
-By default, (-1) will select the GPU with the higher number of CUDA cores.
+By default, (-1) will select the GPU with the highest number of CUDA cores.
 When using multiple ZED, you can assign specific GPUs to different cameras.

 ## Limitations